alanmun/watsongisthis/README.md

 whatsong.py - main script that runs the bot

-happycustomers.txt - tracks completed jobs
+rdb.py - bot's interface to redis database